-The Borderlands Inclusive Growth Deal was awarded in March 2019.
-It is anticipated that a Heads of Terms agreement on a deal could be reached by the end of the calendar year/early 2019.
-Thereafter it can typically take twelve months to agree and sign a deal based on the experience of other areas.
+The £345 million Borderlands Inclusive Growth Deal was awarded in March 2019.
+The Heads of Terms agreement were signed in June 2019 prior to the summer recess of the Scottish Government, it can typically take twelve months to agree and sign a deal based on the experience of other areas.
 The deal would then progress to the implementation and delivery phase, timescales for which would be dependent on individual projects or programmes.
+The key projects for Carlisle are Carlisle Railway Station, Citadels and Caldew Riverside.

 The Infrastructure Delivery Plan remains aligned to the Carlisle District Local Plan 2015-30 and is critical to development of a masterplan and delivery strategy for St. Cuthbert's Garden Village.
+Progress includes ongoing engagement with infrastructure providers, continued research into funding streams and ongoing viability work.